realdatadriven/etlx/README.md

      - `_after_sql`: Cleanup queries to run afterward.
    - Queries can be:
      - `null`: Do nothing.
-     - `string`: Reference a single query key in the same map or the qyery itself.
+     - `string`: Reference a single query key in the same map or the query itself.
      - `slice of strings`: Execute all queries in sequence.
      - In case is not null it can be the query itself or just the name of a sql code block under the same key, where `sql [query_name]` or first line `-- [query_name]`
    - Use `_conn` for connection settings.
 If `null`, fall back to the main connection.